sanyaade-teachings/TideSDK-Blackberry/README.md

-Titanium Mobile BlackBerry
+TideSDK Mobile BlackBerry
 ==========================

-Titanium Mobile BlackBerry is the Titanium platform support for the latest BlackBerry phone and tablet platform.
+TideSDK Mobile BlackBerry is the TideSDK platform support for the latest BlackBerry phone and tablet platform.

 Current Status
 --------------